killlercram/NetflixGPT/netflix-gpt/README.md

   -fetch Data for Trailer Video
   -Update Store with Trailer Video Data
-  -Embedded the Youtube video and make it autoPlay and mute TailWind Classde to make Mani Container Look awesome
+  -Embedded the Youtube video and make it autoPlay and mute -TailWind Classde to make Mani Container Look awesome
+   - Secondary Container
+   -